 There are what I pack for Iceland

-- a solid winter jacket which can stand for below zero Celcius and have waterproof shells.
+- Solid winter jacket/down jacket which can stand for below zero Celcius and have waterproof shells.
 I got mine from Columbia.
 North face also has a very good selection with higher price Vs Columbia.

 - Winter waterproof boots.
 These are my life saviours especially when we did the ice caving tour.
 These boots along with wool socks keep my toes dry and warm.
 Got mine from Columbia also.